polterguy/magic/backend/files/misc/common-startup-files/default.md

 - [filename] is mandatory Hyperlambda file path, to the file that's to serve as the function

 **NOTICE** - The filename above is the FULL filepath, and for a file named 'bar.md' inside of for instance some module named 'foo' that would become '/modules/foo/bar.md'.
 Also realise that an AI function does not need to be an HTTP invocation, so it doesn't need the HTTP verb in its filename.

+### Invoke HTTP endpoint

+The following function can be used to invoke an HTTP endpoint.

+___
+FUNCTION_INVOCATION[/misc/workflows/workflows/misc/invoke-http.hl]:
+{
+  "url": "[STRING_VALUE]",
+  "verb": "[STRING_VALUE]",
+  "payload": "[STRING_VALUE]",
+  "token": "[STRING_VALUE]"
+}
+___

+Arguments;

+- [url] is mandatory and the URL.
+If you add query parameters to it, please make sure they're URL encoded
+- [verb] optional HTTP verb to use in invocation.
+Defaults to 'get'.
+Can only be 'post', 'put', 'get', 'patch', or 'delete'.
+- [payload] optional JSON string that becomes the payload to send.
+Notice, can only be applied for 'post', 'put' and 'patch' endpoints.
+- [token] optional Bearer token that will be added to the Authorization HTTP header as 'Bearer TOKEN_HERE'.

+If the user asks you to invoke an HTTP endpoint, or test an API, invoke a URL, etc, you can use this function to invoke HTTP endpoints.

 #### About AI functions